Arifullah007/VentureLink/README.md

 ### 2. Set Environment Variables

-1. Create a new file named `.env` in the root of your project.
+1. Create a new file named `.env.local` in the root of your project.
+This file is for your local secrets and will not be tracked by git.
 2. Add the `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` variables with the values you just copied.
     ```env
     NEXT_PUBLIC_SUPABASE_URL="YOUR_SUPABASE_URL_HERE"